-Generally, clemency is mercy and leniency afforded another.
-Legally, clemency is "a reduction orcommutation of a sentence, an offer of probation, or immunity from prosecution."
+Generally, Clemency can be defined as act of mercy and leniency afforded another.
+To define clemency legally, it is "a reduction or commutation of a sentence, an offer of probation, or immunity from prosecution."
 It may not be clear in the language, but mercy and leniency are the foundation for the legal clemency definition.
 Clemency reprieves improper convictions and recognizes the rehabilitative effect of the judicial system.
 This is achieved through what is known as pardons and commutations.

 Pardons and commutations are the methods of mercy adopted in the legal clemency definition.
 Pardons are more common at federally whereas commutations are more popular at the state level.
 A pardon may only be granted five years after a conviction or release from confinement, whichever comes later.
 Being pardoned has three main effects:

 - Restores certain rights, such as the right to vote or own a gun;

 - Formally forgives convicted persons without expunging their record.